charlon/scout-graphql/README.md

         (scout-server)$ python manage.py makemigrations --settings=serverproject.settings.local
         (scout-server)$ python manage.py migrate --settings=serverproject.settings.local

-8. Get an updated 'db.sqlite3' database from Char or Craig!
-This file should be placed at the root of the working project directory.
+8. Get an updated 'db.sqlite3' database from Char or Craig for test data.
+This file should be placed at the following location:

+        /scout-server/serverproject/serverproject/db.sqlite3

 9. Start the Django server: